darrenl5941/sep10-freedom-project/blog/entry05.md

 });
 ```

-The first function which is for `"_:first-of-type"` works on every `p` that is the first `p` in it's parent element.
+The first function which is for `"_:first-of-type"` works on every `p` that is the first `p` in its parent element.
 The other function which is for `"#_"` only works on 1 element which is the first one with the specified id.

 ## Skills